Minneapolis Police Scanner Encryption: An Accountability Crisis Five Years After George Floyd

 Historical archive Recorded by third parties 12 hours, then limited archive

-Minneapolis officials admit they lack the staffing or technology to provide delayed scanner streams like Chicago or Boston.
-The dashboard is the only alternative offered, and it provides a fraction of the information previously available.
+Minneapolis officials acknowledged they lack the staffing or technology to provide delayed scanner streams like Chicago or Boston.
+The 30-minute dashboard is the only substitute on offer.

 Fully Encrypted